an1iu/MT-PCR/README.md

 ### 1. Introduction

 We propose MT-PCR, the first point cloud registration framework that integrates both Mamba and Transformer modules.
 Specifically, we serialize point cloud features using Z-order space-filling curves to enforce spatial locality, enabling Mamba to better model the geometric structure of the input.
 Additionally, we remove the order indicator module commonly used in Mamba-based sequence modeling, leads to improved performance in our setting.
 The serialized features are then processed by an optimized Mamba encoder, followed by a Transformer refinement stage.
+Extensive experiments on multiple benchmarks demonstrate that MT-PCR outperforms Transformer-based and concurrent state-of-the-art methods in both accuracy and efficiency, significantly reducing while GPU memory usage and FLOPs.

 ![](assets/mtpcr.png)